jyumbya/misc_R/README.md

-former repo crushed, here is my xxx commit
+This is a collection of short R scripts I use in my everyday tasks